 - Rotate by holding the left mouse key, and moving the mouse.
 It is like rolling a ball. - Zoom by holding the right mouse key, and moving the mouse up and down. - Move by holding the center mouse key, and moving the mouse.

 Visualization window

-• At the top left of the visualization window, you can see 12 icons:
+• At the top left of the visualization window, you can see a number of icons, e.g.: